divadvo/iRPA-OrderManagement/docs/main_automation.md

 ![](images/0705.png)

 1. We want to open Excel.
-Repeat the steps above for `Open Excel Instance`.
+Repeat be sure that steps from Automatio Intro are done and `Open Excel Instance` is added to automation.

 ![](images/0701.png)

 2. We want to open the correct workbook.
-Repeat the steps above for `Open Workbook`.
+RRepeat the steps (click on blank space, atype in search box, search, select, drop) for `Open Workbook`.

 In the parameters on the right, edit the expression and enter the full path to your file.
 Make sure the path is within quotation marks `"..."` E.g.